MatthieuSegret/yummy-phoenix-graphql/README.md

 2. Run **ChromeDriver** in a new terminal window with `chromedriver &`
 3. Install **FakeS3** with `gem install fakes3`.
 Fake S3 simulate Amazon S3.
 It minimize runtime dependencies and be more of a development tool to test S3 calls.
 4. Run **FakeS3** in a new terminal window with `fakes3 -r $HOME/.s3bucket -p 4567 &`
-5. Build your assets with `cd client && yarn build`
+5. Build your assets with `cd client && npm run build`
 6. Run tests with `mix test`

 ## Next step